Free consultation

 The reality is that any type of vehicle can become dangerous, whether there has been a collision or not.
 Vehicle fires happened long before electric vehicles hit the roadways, but electric vehicles do pose entirely new challenges.
 However, new challenges do not mean “more dangerous.”

 If you have been involved in a vehicle accident with an electric vehicle or have been affected by specific factors that could only affect those involved in electric vehicle incidents, we encourage you to contact an attorney today.
 These claims can be challenging and often cross the bridge between car accident cases and defective product claims.
-The injury attorneys at Taxman, Pollock, Murray & Bekkerman are on your side.
+The injury attorneys in Chicago at Taxman, Pollock, Murray & Bekkerman are on your side.